 The ‘portable office’ is delivered to my home.
-This is two sports bags which contain all I will need the next day, including diary, Daybook, card indexes, stationery and general information.
+This contains all I will need the next day, including diary, Day Book, card indexes, stationery and general information.

 The phone line is open until 1 pm and I will be answering the helpline on behalf of the Good Neighbour Scheme.
-Check the phone line is set up correctly for my number.
-Quickly read the last few pages of entries in the Daybook to get a picture of recent requests.
+I quickly read the last few pages of entries in the Day Book to get a picture of recent requests.

 A 92 year old needs transport to the Foot Clinic at the hospital.
 She tells me she walks with a stick and can be a bit unsteady.
 I note that she has her own ‘Blue Badge’ which will make parking at the hospital easier.
 I take details of the appointment day and time and tell her I will call her back later in the day.
 I then look at a list of volunteers who are usually available on the day of the appointment and may start telephoning to find someone able to do this particular job.

 An elderly person would like someone to trim a hedge, another to be visited by a befriender and a third needs shopping done regularly.
 These requests I pass directly to the Section leaders/co-ordinators who will find suitable volunteers and arrange mutually convenient times.
 And so the day continues.
 A few more calls come in.
 I usually wait until I have several jobs to set up and ring our volunteers at lunch-time or late afternoon when they are more likely to be at home.
-No-one gets a black mark for being unavailable, but a note is made on their card so that they are not asked again for the same date.
+No-one gets a black mark for being unavailable.
 When the jobs are set up, I ring the clients to tell them what time they will be picked up.
-Another job for Duty Officers is to telephone the volunteers who are doing a job the next day to remind them of their pick-up time.
+Another job for Duty Officers is to telephone the volunteers who are driving the next day to remind them of their pick-up time.

 I concentrate on checking the entries I have made and that all the cards have been marked and the diary written up.
 The average number of calls on a weekday is 7.